-Never place your baby on their tummy – especially when they are swaddled.
+- Never place your baby on their tummy – especially when they are swaddled.

 - Use hip-healthy swaddling techniques to that allow your baby's hips and knees to move freely to reduce the risk of hip dysplasia.
 Your baby’s legs should be able to fall into a natural position (like frog legs).

 - Check your baby’s temperature regularly to make sure they don’t get too hot or overheat.
 Check they’re wearing suitable clothes for the weather too.

 Should I swaddle or not swaddle my baby?

 Not all babies are swaddled of course, but there are a few circumstances when swaddling can be helpful...

 - If baby is startling themselves awake: You might have noticed as your baby is falling asleep, they suddenly twitch or jerk and wake up.
 These “sleep starts” or myclonic jerks are perfectly normal but in some babies, they can delay the onset of sleep and make the whole process of drifting off a real struggle.
 Being swaddled prevents the flailing of your baby’s limbs which tends to wake them up.

 - Babies who have eczema or other itches: By containing a baby’s hands, swaddling prevents them from scratching or rubbing as they go to sleep and during sleep itself.
 Lots of babies scratch or rub as they fall asleep, and due to the “itch – scratch – itch” cycle, we know that preventing the scratching will also prevent the itching and will lead to better quality sleep.